taghead/AWS-Automated-Deployments/readme.md

 Due to the use of variables to define the enviroment majority of the code can remain the same.
 The job `deploy-helm-prod` (which is specifically for deploying into production) contains two alterations compared to `deploy-helm-test`.

 - Ensure that the environment variable is set to test for this job by applying `ENV: prod` to the jobs environment.
-- The `kubectl exec deployment/acme -n ${ENV} -- node_modules/.bin/sequelize db:migrate --environment production` contains the additional parameter `--env production`
+- The `kubectl exec deployment/acme -n ${ENV} -- node_modules/.bin/sequelize db:migrate --environment production` contains the additional parameter `--env production`.

 So What this does is:
   - Create a namespace